reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

  * * * * * *
 ```

-For example, a cron expression : `0 15 10 * * *` is triggered to run at 10:15 a.m. every day ( every 0th second, 15th minute, 10th hour, every day). `*` indicates the cron expression matches for all values of the field.
+For example, a cron expression: `0 15 10 * * *` is triggered to run at 10:15 a.m. every day ( every 0th second, 15th minute, 10th hour, every day). `*` indicates the cron expression matches for all values of the field.
 For example, `*` in the minute field means every minute.

 Expressions such as 0 0 * * * * are hard to read.
-To improve readability, Spring supports macros to represent commonly used sequences like in the following code sample:.
+To improve readability, Spring supports macros to represent commonly used sequences like in the following code sample:

 ```java
 @Service